fagan2888/steel-arising-report/README.md

 $ pipenv install
 ```

-Unfortunately this my fail to install the first time due to the use of the
+Unfortunately this may fail to install the first time due to the use of the
 `future_fstrings` package by the script for getting data from Zenodo.
 To fix it:

 ```shell